24karat-io/fcl-kms-gcp-authorizer/README.md

   - Ref: https://docs.onflow.org/flow-go-sdk/creating-accounts
 - Using Flow JavaScript SDK

-To obtain the public key needed to create an account, you can use the getPublickKey() method which returns a 128 character hexadecimal string.
+To obtain the public key needed to create an account, you can use the getPublicKey() method which returns a 128 character hexadecimal string.

 ```ts
 // Get the public key